-Written on an 8th grade level, this chronological history of the Holocaust features one to two page summaries of events between 1933-1945 as well as archival photographs, a chronology, a bibliography, a glossary, and photographs from the United States Holocaust Memorial Museum.
-This book is an excellent resource for student research and reading assignments.
+This chronological history of the Holocaust features one to two page summaries of events between 1933-1945 as well as archival photographs, a chronology, a bibliography, and glossary.
+This book is an excellent stand-alone resource for student research and reading assignments.
+It also serves well as a companion text for a Holocaust memoir or biography.
+1190 Lexile.

 An anthology of Holocaust literature based around the essential question “could a Holocaust happen here?”
-This book contains literature that challenges the reader, promotes critical thinking, and encourages independent exploration of genres, themes, and issues.
+This book contains short pieces that challenge the reader, promote critical thinking, and encourage independent exploration of genres, themes, and issues.
+Appropriate for 7th grade and up.

 Our mission is to teach the history of the Holocaust, applying its lessons to counter indifference, intolerance, and genocide.